poweishih/poseidon/timescaledb-single/0.5.3.1030/README.md

 # TimescaleDB Single

+This helm chart was customization by Poseidom Team.

 This directory contains a Helm chart to deploy a three node [TimescaleDB](https://github.com/timescale/timescaledb/) cluster in a High Availability (HA) configuration on Kubernetes.
 This chart will do the following: